254Co/BrokerSync/BrokerSync/docs/design/Architecture.md

     - API for Querying Details: Provides an API or service that other modules can use to query product and contract details to ensure consistency across the system.

   Subcomponents:
-    - Product Catalog Service: Centralized service that manages the lifecycle of products, contracts, and associated attributes like delivery dates and vintages.
+    - Product Catalog Service: Centralized service that manages the lifecycle of products, contracts, and associated attributes like delivery dates and vintages. *** NEEDS LOGIC.
     - Contract Validation Engine: Validates incoming orders against the catalog to ensure they reference valid products and contracts before they are processed further.
     - Attribute Manager: Manages specific attributes such as delivery dates and vintages, ensuring that they are consistently applied across all modules.